 - Offenders will not be warned twice within 24 hours for the same offence either; as they are made aware of their infraction the first time, the second time is a mandatory time-out because they continue the action(s) willingly and knowingly.
 As such it is no longer a minor infraction.

-- If a person has reached his 3rd warning, the JCS need to be informed and they will impose a time-out based on the transgressions.
+- If a person has reached his 3rd warning, the Council members need to be informed and they will impose a time-out based on the transgressions.

 - You have the right to appeal a warning, but only if you have sufficient evidence.